john-cd/rust_howto/bk/drafts/language/iterators.md

 ## Return an Iterator from a Function or Method {#return-an-iterator}

+The `impl SomeTrait` notation refers to an opaque type that implements a trait; it is only allowed in arguments and return types of functions and methods.

-Iterator types produced by a chain of calls to iterator adapters (`map`, `take`, `filter`, etc.) can be quite complex.
+Iterator types produced by a chain of calls to iterator adapters (`map`, `take`, `filter`, etc.) can be quite complex and hard to write.

-You can return `impl Iterator<Item = T>` to hide the concrete type of the iterator being returned.
+It is therefore common to use `impl Iterator<Item = T>` as the return type for functions or methods that return an iterator.

-In addition, you can change the underlying implementation of the iterator within the function without breaking the calling code, as long as it still implements the `Iterator` trait with the correct `Item` type.
+Advantageously, this also allows changing the implementation of the iterator within the function without breaking the calling code.

 ```rust,editable
 {{#include ../../crates/language/tests/iterators/return_iterator.rs:example}}